Volunteers at Raleigh church package meals for people in need around the world

 RALEIGH, N.C.
-(WTVD) -- On a mission to fight hunger, volunteers with Ashbury United Methodist Church in Raleigh packaged more than 50,000 meals for people affected by food insecurity around the world Saturday.
+(WTVD) -- On a mission to fight hunger, volunteers with Asbury United Methodist Church in Raleigh packaged more than 50,000 meals for people affected by food insecurity around the world Saturday.

 The church partnered with non-profit Rise Against Hunger to get the job done in just four hours.
 Volunteers worked in two shifts starting at 9 a.m. to pack rice, soy, dehydrated vegetables and vitamins.